A look at the countries that received Trump’s tariff letters

-President Donald Trump sent letters to 14 countries Monday outlining higher tariffs they’ll face if they don’t make trade deals with the U.S. by Aug.
+U.S. President Donald Trump has sent letters to a handful of countries this week outlining higher tariffs they’ll face if they don’t make trade deals with the U.S. by Aug.
 1.

+Some of these import taxes mirror the same, so-called “reciprocal” rates Trump unveiled against dozens of trading partners in April — the bulk of which were later postponed just hours after taking effect.
+But many levies that Trump is now pledging to impose next month are higher or lower than those previously-announced amounts, signaling some sway in recent negotiations.

 Myanmar